 And if you can’t find the relevant plugin, you can contract a software engineer who will build it for you.

 The main flaw of React Native so far has been its inefficiency in handling heavy, resource-consuming games and complex animations.
-But this is something that you are unlikely to expect from your CRM mobile app.
+But this is not the problem you will encounter when you create a CRM mobile application with React Native.

 Rubyroid Labs can help you make better sense of whether building a CRM with React Native is a financially viable option, and we’ll make it work for you — just ask us.

 Alternative Tech to Build a CRM App With